bobbycomet/Appify/README.md

 Appify is licensed under the GPLv3, and forks and derivative projects are welcome.

-If you build on XKM, please:
+If you build on Appify, please:

 - Keep the GPLv3 license terms intact.
 - Give appropriate credit to the original Appify project.